The walking track to Herjólfsdalur – The Valley of Magic

 The Valley of Magic.
 It’s intimidatingly beautiful, whichever angle you look at it.

 The hike around and above Herjólfsdalur can be done in both directions.
 The easiest way is to start from the back of the cliffs rising up at the narrow end of the harbour.
-You don’t need to haul yourself up on ladders or ropes to do this walk.
-Although it has some rocky and very steep sections, especially on the path up or down in the valley itself.
+You don’t need to haul yourself up on ladders or ropes for this walk.
+Although there are some rocky and very steep sections, especially on the path up or down in the valley itself.

 The distraction rate is very high… 😉

-It takes about 1,5 to 2 hours to complete the main track at a leisurely pace.
+It takes about 1,5 to 2 hours to complete the main track up and around the Herjólfsdalur ridge at a leisurely pace.
 But the distraction rate is very high.
-It’s beautiful around every corner, and there are lots of hidden side-tracks to explore if you feel so inclined – and confident enough.
+It’s beautiful around every corner along the way.
+And there are lots of hidden side-tracks to explore if you feel so inclined – and confident enough.
 Most of these are hardly more than sheep trails, winding their way around steep slopes and jumbled rocks.

 The start of the track at Sprangan.

-The Herjólfsdalur hike starts at Sprangan, where you can also have a go at rope swinging.
-You’ll often find some activity going on there during the summer.
+The path towards Herjólfsdalur starts near the harbour at Sprangan.
+Here you can also have a go at rope swinging.
+You’ll often find some activity going on during the summer.
 Kids trying out their skills, a passing tour group with the guide demonstrating how it’s done, and sometimes even a film crew using the location for a movie or documentary.

 Sprangan is traditionally used by locals to practice rope swinging, as a way to scale the cliffs and collect bird’s eggs from the more challenging sites around the island.